Key scholarship details

 Summary

-The Eleanor and Joseph Wertheim Scholarship was established with a bequest from Dr Eleanor Sabina Wertheim, and is offered to single, mature-aged students who identify as a woman, are enrolled in an undergraduate or graduate degree and are experiencing disadvantaged circumstances.
+The Eleanor and Joseph Wertheim Scholarship was established with a bequest from Dr Eleanor Sabina Wertheim, and is offered to students who are single and over the age of 25 years, identify as a woman, are enrolling in an undergraduate or graduate degree and are experiencing disadvantaged circumstances.

 Benefits

-A living allowance of $5000 per year the full-time duration of your course, paid in half-yearly instalments of $2500.
+This scholarship provides a living allowance of $5000 per year for the full-time duration of the course, paid in half-yearly instalments of $2500.
 The duration of the scholarship will be reduced by study undertaken previously and credited towards your course.

 Further information